sagemath/sagecell/README.rst

     cd $SERVER/mongodb/
     $SERVER/mongodb-bin/bin/mongod -f mongodb.conf

 #.
-Now you need to set up usernames and passwords for database access,
+OPTIONAL: Now you need to set up usernames and passwords for database access,
    if the database is running on a shared server.

    .. note::